Poor Credit Loan Options and Information

 1. Late Payments

 A charge-off is a lot like a default.
-We discussed this aspect in the previous articles.
 Your credit accounts are marked with a charge-off, which refer to the inability of the borrower to return the amount.
-A charge of can significantly damage your score.
+A charge-off can significantly damage your score.

-If your financial situation is so dire that you are unable to pay the loan and are forced to file for bankruptcy, the credit score will surely drop.
-This is the worst cases scenario for a credit score.
-A lender will be able to spot a bankruptcy in your credit history for the next ten years, when it is removed.
+If your financial situation is so dire that you are unable to pay the loan and are forced to file for bankruptcy, your credit score will surely drop.
+This is the worst case scenario for a credit score.
+A lender will be able to spot a bankruptcy on your credit history for the next ten years, when it is removed.

 If your home is under foreclosure, a lender will view this as a high risk factor.
-A series of late payments which led to a foreclosure will without a doubt decrease the credit score.
-Sadly, the foreclosure will remain a part of your credit history for a while too.
-So, this will definitely make it harder for you to rebuild the credit score.
+A series of late payments which led to a foreclosure will without a doubt decrease your credit score.
+Sadly, the foreclosure will remain a part of your credit history for a while.

 Overall, judgments are always viewed negatively.
 This is because you are forced to make payment by the court.
 Furthermore, failing to make these payments is going to decrease your credit score.
 Suffice to say, unpaid judgments will just ruin the already damaged credit history.